khval/AmosKittens/commands.md

 	Will load .png/.jpg any file supported by datatype system on AmigaOS, true color images are converted into 8bit grayscale images, or 8bit floyd dittered images.

+	This works by setting public variable _cat_load_iff_opt$, the grate thing about this is change number of arguments, and does not need new commands to change the behavior of the command for extra features.

+	// To set "floyd steinberg" rendering method.

+	_cat_load_iff_opt$="floyd"

+	// To set "grayscale" rendering method.

+	_cat_load_iff_opt$="grayscale"

-	(in the future this command can load in images as truecolor), loading option will be in global variabel.
+	(in the future this command can load in images as truecolor).
 	IFF images with HAM6 format also supported.
 	HAM8 images also supported.